codecapsules-io/codecapsules-docs/docs/tutorials/build-hex-color-identifier.md

 Route::get('/color/{hexcode}',[ColorController::class, 'convert']);
 ```

-On the last line we add a route that accepts `GET` requests with a hexcode parameter on the `api/color` url.
-We then link that route to the ColorController class’ `convert()` method.
+On the last line, we add a route that accepts GET requests with a hexcode parameter on the `api/color` URL.
+We then link that route to the `ColorController` class `convert()` method.
 Your application should be able to accept requests on the `api/color/{hexcode}` route now.

 ## Dockerize API

-Our Laravel application can now run locally but we need to install it in a docker container for it to run on Code Capsules.
-To do this, add a `Dockerfile` in the `/ColorApi` folder.
-A dockerfile is a set of instructions on how to build an image of your application and run it inside a docker container.
+Our Laravel application can now run locally, but we need to install it in a Docker container for it to run on Code Capsules.
+To do this, add a `Dockerfile` to the `/ColorApi` folder.
+A `Dockerfile` is a set of instructions on how to build an image of your application and run it inside a docker container.
 Populate the `Dockerfile` with the code below:

 ```dockerfile
 FROM composer:2.0 as build